Coolock: Education

 National (primary) schools in the area include St. Pauls Junior and Senior National School (Ayrfield) and St. Francis Junior and Senior Schools (Priorswood).

 Secondary schools include Chanel College (a boys school and adult education centre founded in 1955), the Donahies Community School (founded 1977), Coláiste Dhúlaigh Post Primary (a co-ed secondary school in Coolock), and Mercy College (a voluntary, Catholic girls secondary school).
 The now-defunct Catholic Belcamp College secondary school operated in nearby Balgriffin from 1893 to 2004.

-Coláiste Dhúlaigh College of Further Education provides third-level courses (QQI, BTEC and FETAC).
+City of Dublin FET College Dhúlaigh provides further education courses at certificate, diploma and a couple of degree levels (QQI, BTEC and FETAC)..
+Their degree courses are issued by England's University of Wolverhampton although students can stay in Dhúlaigh to do the courses and not have to travel to Wolverhampton.